phillipluther/focus-hook/README.md

-# keyboard-navigation-hook
+# focus-hook

-Tiny utility that applies a class hook for tactical :focus styling
+A tiny utility that applies a class hook for tactical :focus styling.

+## Usage

+... soon ...